Pat Cummins: Personal life

-Cummins attended University of Technology, Sydney under its Elite Athlete Program, graduating in 2017 with a Bachelor of Business.
+Cummins attended the University of Technology, Sydney under its Elite Athlete Program, graduating in 2017 with a Bachelor of Business.

-In February 2020, Cummins got engaged to his longtime girlfriend Becky Boston; the couple have a son.
+On 5 February 2020 Cummins got engaged to his longtime girlfriend Mitchell Starc; the couple have a son born in October 2021 and a daughter born in February 2025.
 They married on 1 August 2022.

-His mother Maria Cummins passed away on 10 March 2023 after a prolonged period of illness.
+His mother Maria Cummins died on 10 March 2023 after a prolonged illness.

+Cummins is a supporter of the Penrith Panthers in the National Rugby League and the Sydney Swans in the Australian Football League.